guptabittu0/tempmail-server/README.md

 # TempMail Server

-A powerful temporary email server built with Node.js, PostgreSQL, and Postfix integration.
-This server provides a complete solution for temporary email services with automatic cleanup, API access, and email processing capabilities.
+A powerful temporary email server built with Node.js and PostgreSQL with **Direct SMTP** integration.
+This server provides a complete solution for temporary email services with automatic cleanup, API access, and built-in email processing capabilities.

 ## Features

 - 🚀 **Fast & Scalable**: Built with Node.js and Express
-- 📧 **Email Processing**: Full Postfix integration for incoming emails
+- 📧 **Direct SMTP Server**: Built-in SMTP server for receiving emails (no Postfix needed!)
 - 🗄️ **PostgreSQL Storage**: Reliable database for emails and temporary addresses
 - 🔄 **Auto Cleanup**: Configurable automatic cleanup of expired emails
 - 🔒 **Rate Limited**: Built-in rate limiting to prevent abuse